As a musician, music distribution is a huge part of what you do. This is how you get your music out to reach the largest audience possible.

 Someone Who is Trusted and Reliable

 You are trusting this company with your music and livelihood.
-You want someone who will empower you, rather than take advantage of you.
+You want someone who will empower you rather than taking advantage of you.

 This means that it’s so important that you take the time to search around for a distributor that you can trust.

 Music comes and goes.
-Certain tracks may be popular for a while but eventually, they decline in popularity.
+Certain tracks may be popular for a while, but eventually, the decline in popularity.

 You may want to find some company that just handles distribution, or you may want to find a company that offers a little bit more.

 Maybe you are looking for a company that handles physical distribution as well as digital distribution.
 Maybe you want marketing services in addition to distribution services.

 Think about what you are looking for in a distribution service, and that will help you find the best distributor for your needs.

 Digital outlets are leaning more and more to have correct and accurate details about every track posted on their platforms.
 This means that you want to be sure that your distributor can help you with this.

 When you choose the right distributor, they will take the time to handle these things for you carefully.
 This will ensure that your music will meet any future requirements that you may come across.